Killing of Aisha al-Rabi: Compensation

 Israeli victims of political violence or their relatives are eligible for compensation from the Israeli National Insurance Institute.
 In January 2020, it was revealed that Aisha al-Rabi's family was not eligible for compensation because she was not an Israeli citizen.
 Though the family would have the right to appeal to an inter-governmental committee the Israeli Defense Ministry said.
 Nabila Kaboub, one of the lawyers representing al-Rabi's family said she would appeal the decision.
 She further demanded that the defendant's home be demolished, referring to the Israeli policy of demolishing homes belonging to Palestinian attackers.

-In August 2020, the Israeli government offered NIS 670,000 in compensation to the family.
-The family who had demanded over NIS 7 million in compensation rejected the government's offer.
+In August 2020, the Israeli government offered in compensation to the family.
+The family who had demanded over in compensation rejected the government's offer.

+Conviction

+In March 2026, the settler, now age 24, was convicted of manslaughter as an act of terrorism.
+He was sentenced in September to 13 years in prison and a NIS 258,000 ($85,500) fine to the victim's family.